 STAR-K policy does not require our certified grain products to be Yoshon.
 However, any grain products made available at STAR-K certified facilities (e.g., all local bakeries) and characterized as Yoshon or retail products which make a Yoshon claim on the label, are required to be certified as Yoshon by the STAR-K. This means that STAR-K’s oversight program will include verifying the Yoshon status of any products we certify which are marketed and/or labeled as Yoshon.

 The Guide to Yoshon by Rabbi Herman, zt”l, which is now updated and published by his family, explains how to read the codes on various products to ascertain if they are produced from Yoshon or Chodosh grains.
-Due to the difficulty some people have in using this guide, we have prepared an abridged version, which will be available HERE containing the most commonly used items and the date code information for those products.
+Due to the difficulty some people have in using this guide, we have prepared an abridged version [which will be soon be available HERE] containing the most commonly used items and the date code information for those products.

 Please refer to the guide for product information as well as local Baltimore establishment information.
 Since Yoshon availability can change at any time, consumers are urged to check with the Mashgiach at each establishment (or look for posted signs) prior to eating or shopping to ascertain Yoshon status.
-At catered events, the hashgocho cards will always list the Yoshon status for that event.
+At catered events, the hashgacha cards will always list the Yoshon status for that event.